NansPellicari/UE4-TimelineSystem/Docs/Developers.md

 > To get more details, you can read the [README definitions](../README.md#3-definitions) section.

 Each of these **Core** classes in `Source/NansTimelineSystemCore` have their **decorator(s)** in the `Source/NansTimelineSystemUE4`.
-The most preferable way to extend it, it's to create you own decorator or override existants decorators.
+The most preferable way to extend them, it's to create your own decorators or override existants decorators.

 <a id="markdown-31-timelinemanager" name="31-timelinemanager"></a>